 Verses 11: "He came to his own, and his own people did not

 Jesus had created the world, but they did not recognize Him.
-The very people God had chosen to prepare the rest of the world for the coming of the Messiah, had instead rejected Him.
+The very people God had chosen to prepare the rest of the world for the coming of the Messiah had instead rejected Him.

 blood nor of the will of the flesh nor of the will of man, but of God."

-All who receive and believe in Jesus are: reborn spiritually, receive new and everlasting life from God, and become one of His children.
+All who receive and believe in Jesus are reborn spiritually, receive new and everlasting life from God, and become one of His children.

 The privilege of being a child of God is the greatest privilege afforded by life on earth, but it is impossible to earn, it is by the grace of God only.

 we have seen his glory, glory as of the only Son from the Father, full of grace

-As the Gospel unfolds, Jesus' glory is revealed in His signs and miracles, and especially in the cross; which is considered to be the greatest act of love known to man.
+As the Gospel unfolds, Jesus' glory is revealed in His signs and miracles, and especially in the cross, which is considered to be the greatest act of love known to man.

 Through Jesus, God became visible and tangible.
-Jesus, being both God and man is the perfect expression of God in human form.
+Jesus, being both God and man, is the perfect expression of God in human form.

-John found that it was the moral and spiritual splendor of Jesus' unique life which revealed the nature of the invisible Father.
+John found that it was the moral and spiritual splendor of Jesus' unique life, that revealed the nature of the invisible Father.

 "Full of Grace and truth," is a phrase used often in the Old Testament.
 The description of Jehovah in Exodus 34:6 marks Him as the author of perfect Redemption and Revelation.

 "This was he of whom I said, 'He who comes after me ranks before me,

-Here John the Baptist pointed away from himself and toward the Christ.
+Here, John the Baptist pointed away from himself and toward the Christ.

 John the Baptist was approximately 6 months older than Jesus.
-His statement that Jesus was "before him" again referrers to the pre-existence and eternity of Jesus.
+His statement that Jesus was "before him," again referrers to the pre-existence and eternity of Jesus.

-The law was given through Moses, Christ came to fulfill the law.
+The law was given through Moses; Christ came to fulfill the law.
 The nature and will of God are now revealed in Jesus.

-No one had ever seen God, even Moses could see only part of God's glory (Ex 33:20).
+No one had ever seen God; even Moses could see only part of God's glory (Ex 33:20).
 In verse 18 John referred to Jesus as "the only GOD," an unequivocal affirmation of the deity of Christ.